Scripting

 Excel CSV File Format

-An excel CSV file provides the required information to the 18R2 including the trigger and return channels, trigger and confirmation buttons, event times, channel, and cue assignments, along with the option to include notes for personal use.
+An Excel CSV file provides the required information to the 18R2 including the trigger and return channels, trigger and confirmation buttons, event times, channel, and cue assignments, along with the option to include notes for personal use.
 Please see our Example Scripts for more.

 STEP Scripting

-STEP scripting is used to pre-design a manual show using excel, COBRA Show Creator, or an integrated third-party software and simplifies execution by allowing the entire show to be fired by pressing a single button for each event.
+STEP scripting is used to pre-design a manual show using Excel, COBRA Show Creator, or an integrated third-party software and simplifies execution by allowing the entire show to be fired by pressing a single button for each event.
 A step script enables an operator to bounce between modules, fire different cues, as well as fire multiple modules and cues simultaneously.
 This is beneficial as it allows the exhibitor to watch the show and see when specific cakes or effects are finished before executing the next event.

-3. Press the STEP button to fire the first cue in the script.
+4. Press the STEP button to fire the first cue in the script.

-4. Press the STEP button to execute the second scripted event.
+5. Press the STEP button to execute the second scripted event.

-5. Continue pressing the STEP button until all predefined events are complete.
+6. Continue pressing the STEP button until all predefined events are complete.

 Timed Event Scripting

 Timed event scripting allows you to preplan your entire show and fire it automatically with a single press of a button.
-There is no limit on the number of cues or the number of channels you can fire at the exact same time; ten, twenty, even one hundred modules at an event can be fired simultaneously or within a hundredth of a second firing resolution.
+There is no limit on the number of cues or the number of channels you can fire at the exact same time; ten, twenty, or even one hundred modules at an event can be fired simultaneously or within a hundredth of a second firing resolution.

 1. Load script to the 18R2, see Upload Script for more instructions.